ethan5437/ethan5437.github.io/_pages/project.md

 <div style="margin:8px;float:left;width:75%;text-align:justify;line-height:18px">
 <b> COVID-19 X Essential Workers</b>
 <small><br>
-[Research Questions] <i> How do we assess essential workers' mental well-being?
+<i> How do we assess essential workers' mental well-being?
 How are their mental status as compared to general population?</i>
 <br>
-[Abstract] The Covid-19 pandemic has led to large-scale lifestyle changes andincreased social isolation and stress on a societal level.
+The Covid-19 pandemic has led to large-scale lifestyle changes andincreased social isolation and stress on a societal level.
 This hashad a unique impact on US “essential workers” (EWs).
 We examine the use of Twitter by EWs as a step toward understanding the pandemic’simpact on their mental well-being, as compared to the populationas a whole.
 <br> <a href="/files/CHI_LBW_2021__1column.pdf">[PAPER]</a></small>
 </div>
 <div style="clear:both"></div>